aseprite/api/api/sprite.md

 Deletes the given [cel](cel.md#cel).
-If the cel is from a transparent layer, the cel is completely deleted, but if the cel is from a background layer, the cel will be delete with the [background color](app.md#appbgcolor).
+If the cel is from a transparent layer, the cel is completely deleted, but if the cel is from a background layer, the cel will be deleted with the [background color](app.md#appbgcolor).

 ## Sprite:newTag()